jtojnar/entries/docs/configuration.md

 minMembers: 1
 initialMembers: 2 # number of members when form is loaded, optional (defaults to the value of minMembers)
 maxMembers: 3
+allowPlaceholders: true # whether to allow registering a placeholder team members

 # this will warn users when they try to enter with an SI card
 # with lower capacity